jorritfolmer/puppet-splunk/README.md

 ### `service`

 Optional.
 Used to manage the running and startup state of the Splunk/Splunkforwarder service.
-This is a hash with 2 members:
+This is a hash with 3 members:

 - `ensure` (not enabled by default)
 - `enable` (defaults to true)
+- `managed` (default to undef): set this to `false` if you don't want the module to anything with the Splunk service at all.
+For example if you want to use systemd unit files instead of the SysV scripts provided by Splunk.

 ### `searchpeers`